-Educators will constantly discuss and move to where higher risk activities are taking place.
-This could mean one Educator to 20 children for a low risk craft activity and a 1:10 ratio for tree climbing or fire play, however the overall ratio remains at 1:15 across the Service.
-Physical environment will be set up to facilitate ease of supervision for Educators through-layout, type of activities offered, positioning of activities and areas in use.
-On the job and formal training will be provided to Educators on active supervision, with ongoing discussions at П meetings.
-Active supervision discussion is part of ACI's Staff Orientation process.
-Active supervision discussion is part of ACI's Staff Orientation process.
-Except for necessary discussions regarding children or matters relating to the Service, Educators will not congregate together for extended periods of time while supervising children (walkie talkies to be used as much as possible).
-The Education and Care Unit will be notified within 24 hours (in line with ACI Reporting to the Regulatory Authority Policy) when/if a child- Appears to be missing or cannot be accounted for Appears to have been taken or removed from the Service premises in a way that breaks the National Regulations Is mistakenly locked in or locked out of the Education and Care premises to micrakery resided in or resided early and care promises \mathcal{T}^{c} Ensure active Supervision, Educators need to: helps Educators monitor and enhance skills that promote children's positive behaviour.
-Implement positioning- a skill that requires being able to see all of the children in your area of supervision.
+- Except for necessary discussions regarding children or matters relating to the Service, Educators will not congregate together for extended periods of time while supervising children (walkie talkies to be used as needed to communicate movement of children). - ✓ The Education and Care Unit will be notified within 24 hours when/if a child- - Appears to be missing or cannot be accounted for - Appears to have been taken or removed from the Service premises in a way that breaks the National Regulations - Is mistakenly locked in or locked out of the Education and Care premises

+To Ensure active Supervision, Educators need to:

+- Develop and display awareness of children including knowing children's skill level, interests etc. Knowledge of children helps Educators monitor and enhance skills that promote children's positive behaviour. - Implement positioning a skill that requires being able to see all of the children in your area of supervision.
 Educators position themselves to be aware of the entire environment and to see as many children as possible.
-All children are monitored by sight or sound at all times.
-Position themselves near known hazards and exit points to prevent children leaving the Service unaccompanied or from accessing unsupervised/unsafe areas of the Service. · · Redirection- of children when required.
-Have quality interactions- meaningful interactions with children to promote learning during play and routine times.
-Communicate with other Educators about their location within the environment (by using walkie talkies when necessary) and identify other Educators when moving from one area to another.
-Be alert to, and aware of risks and hazards.
-Be familiar with ACI's PAT system of supervision.
-Positioning Awareness Teamwork (Information sheets available at Services) and Staff Orientation Handbook.
-St udents and Volunteers At no time will students or volunteers be included in the ratio of Educators supervising children.
-Students and volunteers will not be left alone with a child or a group of children.
-No Educator under the age of 18 will be left alone with a group of children. \mathcal{T}^{ε} eam Approach Each Educator comes to the Organisation with their own beliefs and values.
+All children are monitored by sight or sound at all times. - Position themselves near known hazards and exit points to prevent children leaving the Service unaccompanied or from accessing unsupervised/unsafe areas of the Service. - ✓ Scanning regularly glancing around the environment to see what is happening. - ✓ Redirection of children when required. - ✓ Have quality interactions meaningful interactions with children to promote learning during play and routine times. - Communicate with other Educators about their location within the environment (by using walkie talkies when necessary) and notify other Educators when moving from one area to another. - ✓ Be alert to, and aware of risks and hazards. - ✓ Be familiar with ACI's PAT system of supervision.
+Positioning Awareness Teamwork Posters available at Services and explained in Staff Orientation Handbook.

+Students and Volunteers

+- ✓ At no time will students or volunteers be included in the ratio of Educators supervising children. - ✓ Students and volunteers will not be left alone with a child or a group of children. - ✓ No Educator under the age of 18 will be left alone with a group of children.

+Team Approach

+- Each Educator comes to the Organisation with their own beliefs and values.
 With this also comes their understanding and interpretation of how and why certain things are done.
-It is important to ensure that the Service has a team approach when it comes to the way supervision is performed and why it is so critical to their work.
-The Service will regularly discuss supervision practices at meetings and explore each Educator's definition of what supervision means to them and what that looks like in action.
-For all children to be safely supervised there must be an agreement on how supervision is undertaken.
-Walkie talkies will be used for direct and instant communication between Educators in a group or one on one.
+It is important to ensure that the Service has a team approach when it comes to the way supervision is performed and why it is so critical to their work. - The Service will regularly discuss supervision practices at meetings and explore each Educator's definition of what supervision means to them and what that looks like in action.
+For all children to be safely supervised there must be an agreement on how supervision is undertaken. - ✓ Walkie talkies will be used for direct and instant communication between Educators.

+Rosters

-Osters To appure our Organization mosts ratios, the Manager will appure a rester is completed and made available weekly.
-To ensure our Organisation meets ratios, the Manager will ensure a roster is completed and made available weekly.
-When creating a roster, the Manager will base the ratio on the number of children enrolled. Ш Ensuring a minimum of two Educators are rostered on duty at all times children are in attendance at each Service
+- ✓ To ensure our Organisation meets ratios, the Manager will ensure a roster is completed and made available weekly.
+When creating a roster, the Manager will base the ratio on the number of children enrolled. - Ensuring a minimum of two Educators are rostered on duty at all times children are in attendance at each Service, unless operating as a single Staff mode..